-They give life the good kind of structure.
+- They give life the good kind of structure.
 Children need structure and repetition to feel secure and to learn what is important and valued.
 Traditions, whether waffles every Sunday or apple picking each Fall, mark the passage of time and help children internalize the cyclical nature of life.
 Read here for family ritual ideas to help keep kids grounded.

 Start with what you value most.
 Do a brainstorm of the values you hold dear, then imagine or search for rituals that make tangible or pass on that value.
 For example, if gratitude emerges, do something like thanking your local park rangers for the work that they do on National Public Lands Day.
 If it really works, do it every September.

 Find community in nature.
-Today, there are so many ways in which we can feel divided as a people, but we all share the natural world.
-And, nature offers us special moments that cycle through month after month and season after season.
-Learn about the phases of the moon or the four “quarter” days of equinox, solstice and the midpoints between them.
+Nature offers us special moments that cycle through month after month and season after season.
+Learn about the phases of the moon or the four “quarter” days of equinox, summer and winter solstice and the midpoints between them.
 For centuries, people all over the world have noted these points in the solar year with festivals of many kinds, and these moments map to important shifts in our seasons.
-No surprise, many common holidays are timed around these moments.
+No surprise, many common holidays are timed around these moments, too.

-Fall Lantern Walk—Our Fall Lantern Walk is an example of a tradition we created to help us turn the darkness of “fall back” into a chance to embrace change and celebrate the seasons.
-This year, tens of thousands of families, including ours, will share this special ritual—amazing!
+- Fall Lantern Walk—Our Fall Lantern Walk is an example of a tradition that helps us turn the darkness of “fall back” into a chance to embrace change and celebrate the seasons.
+Learn more: tinkergarten.com/lantern

-Winter Listening Walks (with treats)—We take hikes and walks all year, but we make sure to listen carefully to the sounds you might easily miss in the winter—part of winter’s often hidden magic.
-We also only bring hot cocoa and warm muffins on winter walks, making them extra special.
+- Winter Listening Walks (with treats)—We take hikes and walks all year, but we make sure to listen carefully to the sounds you might easily miss in the winter—part of winter’s often hidden magic.
+We also bring hot cocoa and warm muffins, but only on winter walks, making them extra special.

-Whatever we each use as inspiration for traditions, cheers to us all for setting aside moments in the day, week or season to unplug and nurture family traditions—it’s likely our best way to nurture our family’s roots.
+Cheers to us all for setting aside moments in the day, week or season to unplug for family traditions—it’s likely our best way to nurture our families' roots.